 8.)
 Visit the Colourful Sintra

 Sintra is a magnificent town located on the Portuguese Riviera, approximately 25km from Lisbon.
 Home to the Sintra Mountains, Sintra National Palace and the famous Pena Palace, Sintra has become a popular places to visit from Lisbon.
-The 40 minute train journey from the capital makes it an ideal day trip!
+The 40 minute direct train journey from Lisbon’s Rossio Station makes it an ideal day trip!

 Sintra gets extremely crowded during the summer months, so it’s recommended to arrive early to avoid the masses.
 If you only have a day to spend in Sintra, visit the main cultural sites: Palacio Nacional de Sintra, the historic centre, the Castelo dos Mouros and the Palacio Nacional da Pena.

 Best things to do in Sintra

 Sintra is packed full of stunning natural and cultural sites.
 By just looking at photos, you’ll not be surprised of its UNESCO World Heritage Site status.